Skip to content

 rng = np.random.default_rng()

-def _mutate_series(srs: pd.Series) -> pd.Series:
+def _mutate_series(srs: pd.Series, p: float) -> pd.Series:

-if len(srs_str_out_min_len) == 0:
+if possible_rows_to_mutate == 0:

 # generate random indices

-arr_rng_vals = rng.random(size=len(srs_str_out_min_len))
+arr_rng_vals = rng.random(size=rows_to_mutate_count)

-for i in arr_uniq_idx:
+for del_idx in arr_rng_idx.unique():

 return srs_out

-def _mutate(srs_lst: list[pd.Series]) -> list[pd.Series]:
+def _mutate(srs_lst: list[pd.Series], p: float = 1.0) -> list[pd.Series]:

-return [_mutate_series(srs) for srs in srs_lst]
+return [_mutate_series(srs, p) for srs in srs_lst]

 return _mutate